VDA5050/VDA5050/VDA5050_EN_V1.md

 Object structure | Data type | Description
 ---|---|---
 header | N/A | For header information see 6.4
-instantActions [action] | array | Array of actions that need to be performed immedeiately and are not part of the regular order.
+instantActions [action] | array | Array of actions that need to be performed immediately and are not part of the regular order.

 When an AGV receives an instantAction, an appropriate actionStatus is added to the actionStates array of the AGV state.
 The actionStatus is updated according to the progress of the action.